wangxiaoyunanne/docs/source/hive_scaling.html.md

 | Louvain                 | 10(E + V) / p    | 20V bytes | E/p : 2V        | Okay | 88E/p + 12V + 16E' bytes |

-Louvain could be hard to implement on multiple GPUs, but the scalability should okay.
+Louvain could be hard to implement on multiple GPUs, but the scalability should be okay.

-## Graph SAGE
+### GraphSAGE

 The main memory usage and computation of SAGE are related to the features of vertices.
-While directly accessing the feature data of neighbors via. peer access is possible and memory efficient, it will create a huge amount of inter-GPU traffic that makes SAGE unscalable in terms of running time.
+While directly accessing the feature data of neighbors via peer access is possible and memory-efficient, it will create a huge amount of inter-GPU traffic that makes SAGE unscalable in terms of running time.
 Using UVM to store the feature data is also possible, but that will move the traffic from inter-GPU to the GPU-CPU connection, which is even less desirable.
 Although